ModelEarth/localsite/start/steps/README.md

 	@echo off
 	python -m http.server 8887 -d \Site

-TO DO: Add how can we run the above when our computer restarts.
+QUESTION: How can we run the above automatically when our computer's restart?

 ### Refresh you local repos